spectrocloud/librarium/docs/docs-content/tutorials/edge/deploy-cluster-virtualbox.md

 category: ["tutorial"]
 ---

-Palette Edge allows the deployment of Kubernetes workloads in remote locations with limited connectivity and compute infrastructure.
+Palette Edge allows users to deploy Kubernetes workloads in remote locations with limited connectivity and compute infrastructure.
 This means you can use Palette to manage the lifecycle of your Kubernetes clusters at the edge in places such as hospitals, rural areas, restaurants, and more.